Jesus Christ is Lord!!!

-Thus, we as repentant sinners are personally saved from the penalty for our sins when we believe in the atoning death of Christ on the cross of Calvary.
-No repentant believer in the Lord Jesus Christ can be ever be lost as we continue to trust only in the sinless life and atoning death of the Lord Jesus Christ unto the end of our lives or until Jesus comes in the clouds of heaven on the Last Day.
-There will never be a point in our lives where we will not need to be legally justified by God's unmerited grace alone through faith alone in the imputed righteousness of our Lord Jesus Christ.
+Thus, we as repentant sinners are personally saved from the penalty for our sins when we call upon Jesus and believe in the atoning death of Christ on the cross of Calvary.
+No repentant believer in the Lord Jesus Christ can ever be lost so long as we continue to trust only in the sinless life and atoning death of the Lord Jesus Christ unto the end of our lives or until Jesus comes in the clouds of heaven on the Last Day.
+There will never be a point in our lives where we will not need to be legally justified by God's unmerited grace alone through faith in the imputed righteousness of our Lord Jesus Christ.
 Any repentant believer in Christ who afterwards falls away from repentance towards God and faith in Christ as his Savior and Lord will lose his hope of eternal life unless he repents of his high-handed willful sins and returns to faith.

 All saving merit is in the person of the Lord Jesus Christ.
-Faith is merely the instrumental cause of our justification and never the meritorious cause.
+Faith is never the meritorious cause of salvation.
 In other words, there is no merit in faith, but rather all righteousness and merit are in the object of our faith, the sinless Lamb of God, the one Mediator between God and Man, Jesus Christ.

 Unlimited Atonement and Resistible Grace: It is not God's will that any should perish, but those who resist the call of the Holy Spirit's enabling grace, refuse to repent of their sins, and will not believe the gospel of their salvation in Christ are blaspheming against the Holy Spirit and are calling God a liar.
 Unrepentant sinners will have to bear the full penalty for their own sins and stand alone without a sinless Mediator on the final Judgment Day.